 Cannabis Makes You Hungry For Two Reasons: Extra Smell and Extra Hormones

-They shared these findings at the Society for the Study of Ingestive Behavior, an international meeting of scientific experts on eating.
+They shared these findings at the Society for the Study of Ingestive Behavior.
+This is an international meeting of scientific experts on eating.
 According to Jon Davis, Ph.D., researcher in the Department of Integrative Physiology and Neurosciences at Washington State, “By studying exposure to cannabis plant matter, the most widely consumed form, we’re finding genetic and physiological events in the body that allow cannabis to turn eating behavior on or off.”

 The researchers also found that as much as cannabis triggered more frequent small meals there was a delay before the effect happened.
 This clued them in on how cannabis affects hunger.
 Normally, when you are hungry the stomach releases a hormone called ghrelin, which signals the brain to scavenge for food.